-How did Mussolini become Prime Minister of Italy?
+How did Mussolini Rise to Power as the Dictator of Italy?

 When Italy did enter the war on the side of the Allies in 1915, Mussolini volunteered and served with distinction on the front.
 He was severely injured in 1917 and was forced to leave the army.
 Mussolini, like Hitler, Mussolini was deeply influenced by the war, and he came to believe that war was essential for a nation, as it would allow it and its people to achieve greatness.
 Later on, as leader of Italy, he would seize every opportunity to become involved in war and conflict.
 The war also confirmed Mussolini in his belief that action mattered more than debate and reason, and this was central to his fascist ideology, in turn, this led to the glorification of violence.